aricday/sms-spectrum-moderation/README.md

 If the logic can’t process where to send "To" the user will see an error message:
 *'You need to specify a recipient number and a ":" before the message.
 For example, "+12223334444: message".'*

 We have an anonymous phone proxy setup to provide number masking for inbound sms messages.
 We can format outbound sms messages to also send outbound via the proxy Twilio number.
-Now let’s integrate with content moderation provided by SpectrumLabs.ai.
+Now let’s integrate with content moderation provided by Spectrum Labs.

 ## Configure Spectrum Labs API Credentials
 To integrate this number with Spectrum Labs APIs you will need the following: